-The following information and resources have been developed by the QCAA to help Queensland school RTOs.
+Information and resources developed by the QCAA are designed to help Queensland school RTOs.
 QCAA samples are examples only.
 School RTOs are not required to use them, and may use any system that meets current requirements.
 Other organisations wanting to use QCAA materials must obtain permission as stated in the copyright notice.

 National VET requirements are different to Queensland teaching requirements.
 Queensland school RTOs must comply with the VET Quality Framework (VQF).
 These are requirements in addition to those of Education Queensland and the Non-State School Accreditation Board.
 The VET Quality Framework is a legislated environment.
 Queensland school RTOs must meet the requirements of the VQF to remain registered to deliver nationally accredited training.